haleyneiman/thruxdocs/docs/userguide/buildingmechanicalmodel/floorplans/index-mech_floor_plans.rst

 Toggle on Zone Edit Mode at the top of the workspace to create, modify and delete thermal zones.

-Draw a selection box around multiple spaces to group them together into a zone.
-Once the zone is created, it can modified and reshaped to encompass other spaces.
-A zone considers any space fully enclosed by it's boundary to be included in the zone.
-Moving or reshaping the region will cause any spaces included to highlight.

 .. figure:: images/ZoneEditMode.JPG
     :align: center
     :alt: Create/Modify/Delete zones

     Create/Modify/Delete zones

+Select "Create New Zone", then toggle on the checkbox for each space that should be included in the new zone.
+Enter the zone name and press "Accept" to create the zone.
+A visual region will appear, bounded by the outside boundary of the included spaces.

+To edit a zone that has already been created, select it.
+Checkboxes will appear on each of the spaces that are included in the zone.
+Uncheck spaces to remove them, and check on new spaces to add them to the zone.
+Press "Accept" to complete the change.

 Floor Slabs and Roofs
 ---------------------